jak010/jak010/README.md

 ## Project

 - [(SIDE-PROJECT)POOMASI - BackEnd](https://github.com/jak010/be-poomasi-api)
+    - **Domain-Centric Architecture with DDD**
-    - Designed and developed a backend API using FastAPI, applying DDD (Domain-Driven Design) with a layered architecture
+        - Designed and developed the backend using FastAPI with Domain-Driven Design and a layered architecture.
+        - Clearly separated Domain, Use Case, Interface, and Infrastructure layers to keep business logic independent and resilient to change.
+    - **Pure Domain Model & Testable Design**
-    - Implemented pure domain models by separating business logic from persistence using SQLAlchemy Imperative Mapping
+        - Implemented pure domain models by separating business logic from persistence using SQLAlchemy Imperative Mapping.
-    - Adopted dependency injection with python-dependency-injector to reduce coupling and improve testability
+        - Adopted dependency injection with `python-dependency-injector` to reduce coupling and significantly improve testability and maintainability.
+    - **Use Case–Driven Business Logic & External Integration**
-    - Encapsulated complex business logic into a dedicated Use Case layer, covering account management, Q&A, company and job postings, and skill/domain management
+        - Encapsulated complex business logic into a dedicated Use Case layer covering account management, Q&A, company/job postings, and skill/domain management.
-    - Integrated external services such as AWS S3, Kakao OAuth/OIDC, Firebase Cloud Messaging, Slack, and Toss using the
+        - Integrated external services (AWS S3, Kakao OAuth/OIDC, FCM, Slack, Toss) via the Adapter pattern and improved scalability through middleware-based authentication, security, and event handling.
-      Adapter pattern
-    - Enhanced system scalability and maintainability through middleware-based event handling, authentication, security, and performance optimizations

 ## Writing